DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 You can find out if any types of device are out of stock by signing in to the [Get help with technology service](/start).
 The information is also available on the TechSource ordering website.

-Apple iPads and Microsoft Windows laptops are now permanently out of stock.
-For information on setting up and managing devices you've already received, [see our guidance](/devices).
+Apple iPads and Microsoft Windows tablets are now permanently out of stock.
+For information on setting up and managing tablets you've already received, [see our guidance](/devices).

 ## Before you order